Official Site Links

 Gruden was born March 4, 1967 in Tiffin, Ohio.
 He and his wife, Sherry, have three sons -- J.J., Joey and Jack.

-Washington Redskins wide receiver Andre Roberts catches a 16-yard touchdown pass from quarterback Kirk Cousins.
+Washington Redskins wide receiver DeSean Jackson finds the end zone for the second time this season on a 17-yard pass from quarterback Kirk Cousins.